underscoreio/essential-slick/src/pages/4-data_modelling.md

 This is enormously valuable and should not be overlooked.

-### Sum Types
+### Modelling Sum Types

 <!-- TODO: DAVE IS HERE -->

 We've used case classes extensively for modelling data.
-These are known as _product types_, which form one half of _algebraic data types_ (ADTs).
+Using the language of _algebraic data types_, case classes are "product types"
+(created from conjunctions of their field types).
-The other half is known as _sum types_, which we will look at now.
+The other common form of algebraic data type is known as a _sum type_, formed from a _disjunction_ of other types.
+We'll look at modelling these now.

-As an example we will add a flag to messages.
-Perhaps an administrator of the chat will be able to mark messages as important, offensive, or spam.
+As an example let's add a flag to our `Message` class to model messages as important, offensive, or spam.
 The natural way to do this is establish a sealed trait and a set of case objects: